Cricket: Black Caps shine to claim a famous test series victory over Pakistan

 That exposed Pakistan's weak tail, and while Azam fought hard for a 50, he gave his way wicket away, slogging at Patel, with Southee taking an excellent catch.

-Patel and Southee ended with three wickets, as did Somerville, as the Black Caps easily accounted for the tailenders.
+Patel and Southee ended with three wickets, as did Somerville, as the trio easily accounted for the tailenders.

 In the end, fittingly it was Williamson who took the final catch as the Black Caps claimed a dominant test victory, and a famous series triumph.